1up8192/governance/README.md

 - it prints the eta parameter, which will be needed for execute-set-timelock-admin
 - delay is also printed, execute-set-timelock-admin can be used after its up
 #### DeploySafeMainnet: deplyos gnosis safe multisig
+- QUESTION: do we want to deploy it at the same time with the governance at all, or later?
 - deploys gnosis safe MasterCopy
 - deploys ProxyFactory contracts
 - creates a gnosis safe proxy and sets it up one of the signers (owners) is the GovernorAlpha
 - QUESTION: _threshold number value? also there should be external value owners probably, how many, what accounts?

-Safe deplyoment can excluded from the process by simply disabling the script and done separately later
+Safe deplyoment can excluded from the process by simply disabling the script and done separately later, if safe deployment is disabled, token distribution should be modified or disabled too
 #### DistributeTokensMainnet:
 - sends tokens to some accounts from deployer address
 - QUESTION: do want to distribute some tokens to external accounts beside the safe to be able to vote, or have external accounts executing transfers from the safe without the governance?